Fireplace Mantel Building Codes

 For fireplace surrounds use the chart above to determine the distance and thickness of the trim nearest your firebox.
 For prefabricated fireplaces use the instructions and for stone mantels just mount them where they look the best.

 In all cases, check with your contractor if you have one and do at least a cursory internet search to see if your city uses the international standards.
-And finally, if you've pulled building permits, talk to the inspector.
+And finally, if you have pulled building permits, talk to the inspector.

-Good luck, have fun installing your new mantel and give me call at 800-421-3760 or leave us a message on our Contact Us page and we'll do our best to answer your questions or help with research.
+Good luck, have fun installing your new mantel and give me call at 720-432-1238 or leave us a message on our Contact Us page and we will do our best to answer your questions or help with research.

 Satisfied customers are our top goal!
 That's why we get an "A" from the Better Business Bureau.